kynex7510/3dbrew/content/GPU/External_Registers.md

 These registers are used by [GX command](GSP_Shared_Memory "wikilink") 3 and 4.
 For cmd4, \*0x1EF00C18 \|= 1 is used instead of just writing value 1.
 The DisplayTransfer registers are only used if bit 3 of the flags is unset and ignored otherwise.
 The TextureCopy registers are likewise only used if bit 3 is set, and ignored otherwise.

+The minimum supported dimension for output is 64x64, anything lower will hang the engine.

 #### Flags Register - 0x1EF00C10

 | Bit | Description |